Skip to content

 In a Nutshell

-Lambda expressions allow us to define an anonymous function object inline, commonly used to pass short logic as an argument to algorithms or callbacks.
+Lambdas allow us to define an anonymous function object directly in code.
+They are commonly used to pass short snippets of logic as arguments to algorithms or callbacks.

 None (language feature)